dmke/inform-inspect/README.md

 credentials) and look for a line `mgmt.authkey=<32 hex digits>` in `/var/etc/persisted/cfg/mgmt`.
 Note: each device has a different key.

-The binary is easuly obtained with this command (assuming you have the Go toolchain installed):
+The binary is easily obtained with this command (assuming you have the Go toolchain installed):

 ```
 go get github.com/dmke/inform-inspect/cmd/inform-inspect
 ```

-This puts `inform-inspect` into `$GOPATH/bin`, which is then called with the AES key and the path to a filename containing the HTTP body of the inform request:
+This puts `inform-inspect` into `$GOPATH/bin`, which then can be called with the AES key and the path to a filename containing the HTTP body of the inform request:

 ```
 $GOPATH/bin/inform-inspect abcdef0123456789abcdef0123456789 /path/to/inform.dat